endlesspint8/endlesspint8.github.io/night-night/index.md

 another section, another time:  _Fire and Blood_ ;

 CZ: _Waiting for the Dark, Waiting for the Light_ Ivan Klíma

-HU: _Embers_ Sandor Marai

 HR: _Cyclops_ Ranko Marinkovic